Religious fasting: Judaism

 Fasting for Jews means completely abstaining from food and drink, including water.
 Traditionally observant Jews fast six days of the year.
 With the exception of Yom Kippur, fasting is never permitted on Shabbat, for the commandment of keeping Shabbat is biblically ordained and overrides the later rabbinically instituted fast days.
 (The minor fast of the Tenth of Tevet could also override the Shabbat, but the current calendar system prevents this from ever occurring.)

-Yom Kippur is considered to be the most important day of the Jewish year-cycle and fasting as a means of repentance is expected of every Jewish man or woman above the age of bar mitzvah and bat mitzvah respectively.
+Yom Kippur is considered to be the most important day of the Jewish year-cycle (not counting Shabbat) and fasting as a means of repentance is expected of every Jewish man or woman above the age of bar mitzvah and bat mitzvah respectively.
 This is the only fast day mentioned in the Torah (Leviticus 23:26-32).
-It is so important to fast on this day, that only those who would be put in mortal danger by fasting are exempt, such as the ill or frail (endangering a life is against a core principle of Judaism).
+It is so important to fast on this day, that only those who would be put in mortal danger by fasting are exempt, such as the ill or frail (endangering a life is against a core principle of Judaism); such people are actually forbidden from fasting.
 Those that do eat on this day are encouraged to eat as little as possible at a time and to avoid a full meal.
 For some, fasting on Yom Kippur is considered more important than the prayers of this holy day.
 If one fasts, even if one is at home in bed, one is considered as having participated in the full religious service.

 The second major day of fasting is Tisha B'Av, the day approximately 2500 years ago on which the Babylonians destroyed the first Holy Temple in Jerusalem, as well as on which the Romans destroyed the second Holy Temple in Jerusalem about 2000 years ago, and later after the Bar Kokhba revolt when the Jews were banished from Jerusalem, the day of Tisha B'Av was the one allowed exception.
 Tisha B'Av ends a three-week mourning period beginning with the fast of the 17th of Tammuz.
 This is also the day when observant Jews remember the many tragedies which have befallen the Jewish people, including the Holocaust.

 Tisha B'Av and Yom Kippur are the major fasts and are observed from sunset to the following day's dusk.
 The remaining four fasts are considered minor.
 Fasting is only observed from sunrise to dusk, and there is more leniency if the fast represents too much of a hardship to a sick or weak person, or pregnant or nursing woman.

 The four public but minor fast days are: